As we continue to navigate the pandemic, a new, still-shifting reality is emerging for the food and beverage business.

 A New Take on Weight Management: With COVID-19 posing a more significant threat to those with hypertension, diabetes, and cardiovascular disease, consumers are reconsidering weight management and metabolic health, with 51% of them more worried about being less active or gaining weight during the pandemic.
 That concern is sure to drive demand for functional solutions supportive of metabolic wellness and healthy weight management.

 Finding Balance with Self Care: Everyone’s anxious and stressed right now.
 More than a third of consumers admit to being concerned about their mental health.
-People want new ways to improve their mental wellness, which includes comfort food and drinks.
+People want new ways to improve their mental wellness, which includes comfort, food, and drinks.
 Food and beverages developed to elevate mood, sustain energy, and reduce stress will be increasingly popular moving forward.
-ADM also projects new opportunities for comfort foods, snacks, and baked goods offering nutrient-rich ingredients and functional health benefits.
+ADM also projects new opportunities for comfort foods, snacks, and baked goods, offering nutrient-rich ingredients and functional health benefits.

 Nutrition Gets Personal: Consumers are more aware than ever of individual health risk factors, and they’re demanding products tailored to health and wellness solutions will take off.
 ADM research shows that nearly a third of consumers are already buying more of these products.
 Goods that focus on improving nutrition, self-care, and general wellness can expect to attract consumers’ attention.

-But new product development is a lot easier said than done.
 While the pandemic has created a host of opportunities, Food Processing’s 49th annual R&D survey shows that it’s spawned its share of obstacles as well.
 The new research reveals the pandemic could delay new product launches, with 59% of product developers rethinking their sourcing decisions.
 More than half of respondents – 52% – admitted the current environment would delay new product launches at least “a couple of months.”

 The most notable ingredient changes to new and existing products involve cutting back on sugars, with 37% of companies looking to remove added sugars.
 A quarter of those surveyed added they want to include more non-GMO ingredients.

-Finally, the survey showed that most companies – 35% – say new product development takes nearly 12 months.
+Finally, the survey shows that most companies – 35% – say new product development takes nearly 12 months.
 That’s a 3% increase over last year.
 Overall, more than 53% of those surveyed explained that getting new products to market takes a year or longer.